jlan84/cross-validation-assignment/assignment.md

 4. Plot the *Adjusted* `R^2` as a function of the number of included features.
 What does this plot tell you about the number of useful features in your model?

-5. Instead of using RFE to do backward selection, create your own `LinearRegression` class that implements sequential forward selection, which involves starting with no variables in the model, testing the addition of each variable using a chosen model comparison criterion, adding the variable (if any) that improves the model the most, and repeating this process until none improves the model.
+5. Instead of using RFE to do backward selection, create your own `KNeighborsRegressor` class that implements sequential forward selection, which involves starting with no variables in the model, testing the addition of each variable using a chosen model comparison criterion, adding the variable (if any) that improves the model the most, and repeating this process until none improves the model.

 #### Reference